Duke Kunshan University

 How will studying at DKU affect my immigration status at Duke?

 Each student's immigration status is unique.
-Students should check with Duke Visa Services, https://visaservices.duke.edu/, to understand how a spring 2021 semester at DKU would impact them.
+Students should check with Duke Visa Services, https://visaservices.duke.edu/, to understand how a fall 2021 semester at DKU would impact them.

 Can I take online classes at Duke while enrolled at DKU?